With end of financial year approaching, it’s a great time to think about the benefits you may get from adding extra contributions to your super.

 Put simply, the more money you add to your super, the better your lifestyle may be during retirement.
 And when it comes to your super contributions, even a small amount goes a long way in building the future you deserve.

 Making extra contributions could also help you receive tax benefits, depending on the amount and type of contribution you make.
 Learn more about how much you can contribute to make sure don't pay extra tax.

-It’s quick and easy to make a contribution (for this financial year) by BPAY and you have until 4.59pm Friday 26 June.
+It’s quick and easy to make a contribution (for this financial year) by BPAY and you have until 4.59pm on Friday 25 June.
 Log in to your online account to find your BPAY details and while you’re there, don't forget to check your contribution cap levels before making any contributions.

 If you need help, you can call us on 1300 369 901.

 These ‘after-tax’ contributions are additional payments you can make from your take home pay, after income tax is deducted.
 These types of contributions are considered non-concessional contributions, which means you don’t claim a tax deduction on them.